newcleo-dev-team/lbh15/README.rst

 ========
 Examples
 ========
-This section shows a fex example of basic lbh25 usage.
+This section shows a few example of basic lbh25 usage.

 - Create an instance :class:`.Lead` object with temperature in Celsius and print its dynamic viscosity: